enriquedes/carnitas/README.md

 # Usage

 The project consists in a traffic light intersection powered by an Arduino Uno which changes with the help of a laser and a photoresistor.
-The photoresistor measures the amount of light in its surroundings; furthermore, if the laser is pointing to the photoresistor all the time and the laser gets blocked by a toy car, in this case, the light measurement will fluctuate resulting in changing the traffic lights from red to green.
+The photoresistor measures the amount of light in its surroundings; furthermore, if the laser is pointing to the photoresistor all the time and the laser gets blocked by an RC car, in this case, the light measurement will fluctuate resulting in changing the traffic lights from red to green.

 # Team